- The importance of onboarding

 Questions your new employee wants answers to

-In addition to the organisational side, there are also the questions of the new employee
+In addition to the organisational side, there are also some inescapable but sometimes embarrassing questions

 Send them an e-mail with all practical and organizational answers during pre-boarding.